raghuram-gs/web-authentication-authorization/README.md

-# OAuth2.0 and OpenId Connect
+# How I understood OAuth2.0 and OpenId Connect

 ## How authentication has evolved